The Great Slate Debate – what, exactly, is it?

 So, slate your name!

-If you want to learn more about how these projects get cast, and what producers are looking for, please join me on June 24, at 8:00pm EDT for my webinar, The Ad Agency Casting Process.
+If you want to learn more about how these projects get cast, and what producers are looking for, please keep an eye out for future iterations of my webinar, The Ad Agency Casting Process, or you can always book a Private Coaching Session with me.
 I’ll show you how to get a leg up on the competition, and how to stand out from the crowd in a good way!